skyfielders/python-skyfield/skyfield/documentation/time.rst

 The possibilities that will be explored in the course of this page are::

-    Parameter to the JulianDate constructor
+    Parameter to the Time constructor
     │
     ├── utc = Calendar tuple or Python `datetime` or `date` ├── tai = Calendar tuple or Julian date float